xXleowXx/gitlab-charts/doc/installation/operator.md

 stages of cloud-native GitLab installation/upgrade procedures.
 Using the Operator provides the ability to perform rolling upgrades without down time.

+Notice:

+The previous Operator project gitlab/gitlab-operator helm chart is now [**deprecated**](https://gitlab.com/gitlab-org/charts/gitlab/-/issues/2210), and will be removed in the future.
+Do not use in production.

-The GitLab Operator is currently in development, working towards beta release.
+A new GitLab Operator is currently in development, working towards beta release.
 Progress on the development can be found in this [issue](https://gitlab.com/groups/gitlab-org/-/epics/3444)

 The GitLab Runner Operator is currently in production, and can be found [here](https://docs.gitlab.com/runner/install/openshift.html)